Saint Peter: Eastern Orthodox

 The Eastern Orthodox Church regards Apostle Peter, together with Apostle Paul, as "Preeminent Apostles".
 Another title used for Peter is Coryphaeus, which could be translated as "Choir-director", or lead singer.
 The church recognises Apostle Peter's leadership role in the early church, especially in the very early days at Jerusalem, but does not consider him to have had any "princely" role over his fellow Apostles.

 The New Testament is not seen by the Orthodox as supporting any extraordinary authority for Peter with regard to faith or morals.
 The Orthodox also hold that Peter did not act as leader at the Council of Jerusalem, but as merely one of a number who spoke.
-The final decision regarding the non-necessity of circumcision (and certain prohibitions) was spelled out by James, brother of Jesus (though Catholics hold that James merely reiterated and fleshed out what Peter had said regarding the latter's earlier divine revelation regarding the inclusion of Gentiles).
+The final decision regarding the non-necessity of circumcision (and certain prohibitions) was spelled out by James, brother of Jesus, though Catholics hold that James merely reiterated and fleshed out what Peter had said regarding the latter's earlier divine revelation regarding the inclusion of Gentiles.

-Eastern and Oriental Orthodox do not recognise the Bishop of Rome as the successor of St. Peter but the Ecumenical Patriarch of Constantinople sends a delegation each year to Rome to participate in the celebration of the feast of Sts.
+Eastern and Oriental Orthodox do not recognise the Bishop of Rome as the successor of Peter but the Ecumenical Patriarch of Constantinople sends a delegation each year to Rome to participate in the celebration of the feast of Sts.
 Peter and Paul.
-In the Ravenna Document of 13 October 2007, the representatives of the Eastern Orthodox Church agreed that "Rome, as the Church that "presides in love" according to the phrase of St. Ignatius of Antioch ("To the Romans", Prologue), occupied the first place in the taxis, and that the bishop of Rome was therefore the protos among the patriarchs if the Papacy unites with the Orthodox Church.
-They disagree, however, on the interpretation of the historical evidence from this era regarding the prerogatives of the bishop of Rome as protos, a matter that was already understood in different ways in the first millennium".
+In the Ravenna Document of October 2007, the representatives of the Eastern Orthodox Church agreed that "Rome, as the Church that "presides in love" according to the phrase of Ignatius of Antioch ("To the Romans", Prologue), occupied the first place in the taxis, and that the bishop of Rome was therefore the protos among the patriarchs if the Papacy unites with the Orthodox Church.
+They disagree on the interpretation of the historical evidence from this era regarding the prerogatives of the bishop of Rome as protos, a matter that was already understood in different ways in the first millennium".

 With regard to Jesus' words to Peter, "Thou art Peter and upon this rock I will build my church", the Orthodox hold Christ is referring to the confession of faith, not the person of Peter as that upon which he will build the church.
 This is allegedly shown by the fact that the original Septuagint uses the feminine demonstrative pronoun when he says, "upon this rock" (ταύτῃ τῇ πέτρᾳ); whereas, grammatically, if he had been referring to Peter, he would allegedly have used the masculine.